Introduction

 Capture Delay for Sony Camera

-as the capture method.
-Please note that this setting is only visible when the Sony Imaging Edge Desktop automation
+This setting specifies the capture delay for Sony cameras when using Sony Imaging Edge Desktop automation as the capture method.
+Please note that this setting is only visible when the Sony Imaging Edge Desktop automation is selected as the capture method.

 Unit: Milliseconds (ms)